This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Carbohydrate cycle :

-It's an offshoot of nutrient cycling: timing your macro intake based on your training.
+It is a branch of nutrient cycling: scheduling your macro intake based on your training.

-Basically, it's all about increasing and decreasing your carb intake according to your activity levels.
-That is, the days you are training you eat more and the rest days you eat less.
+Basically, it's about increasing and decreasing your carbohydrate intake according to your activity levels.
+That is, on days when you are training you eat more and on rest days you eat less.

-This diet is often used by high performance athletes who need to see results much faster, as the body works harder when it doesn't have carbohydrates for fuel, so it learns to become a more efficient burner.
+This diet is often used by high-performance athletes who need to see results much faster, since the body works harder when it does not have carbohydrates as fuel, so it learns to become a more efficient burner.

 • Headaches.